openconfig/gsii/docs/motivation.md

 assumes the existence of a coalescing queue on input.
 The client SHOULD NOT assume that transactions for different paths are processed in the order in which they are received.

+### Persistence of Configuration

+Like other control-plane protocols, the "dynamic" configuration of a device is not expected to be persisted across device reboots.
+Data that is written via gNMI to a `config` path is expected to be persisted after each transaction.
+Not requiring persistence of data across reloads allows both for the target device to avoid the cost of writing the configuration to persistent storage (potentially reducing throughput); as well as models where a "default" value is written to a persistent `config` path, and an amended value is written to the `dynamic` path according to some runtime condition of the wider network system.

+Note that `persistence` within the service definition refers to persistence across RPCs (i.e., clients connecting or disconnecting) not across device reboots.

+It is expected that dynamic configuration persists across device control-plane card switchovers (simililarly to gRIBI) such that a client switchover does not require an external controller to re-push the dynamic configuration.

 ### Security